Self Guided Walks

 It begins at St Nicolas Church then takes you through the Abbey Gateway (next to the Guildhall), before moving on to the site of the Abbey itself and the remaining buildings in Checker Walk.
 From there, the walk leaflet takes you back via Thames Street, the Millstream and Roysse Court or you can choose to extend it via the upper part of the Millstream, over Abingdon Weir and Lock and return via the south bank of the river.

-The leaflet with map can be downloaded from the Friends of Abingdon Civic Society website by clicking here.
+The leaflet with map can be downloaded from the Friends of Abingdon website by clicking here.

 Heart of Abingdon Trail